afk-mario/ligo_extension/README.md

 ## Develop

+Run webpack dev server (you can debug the general app first and then on the extension)

+`yarn start`

 Run Firefox with temporary profile

-`yarn start`
+`yarn start:fox`

-Run webpack dev server (you can debug the general app first and then on the extension) `yarn start:dev`

 Build production bundle

 `yarn build`